thws-idee/runnercalculator/README.md

 ## Notes

-- This application provides estimated training paces based on a simplified version of the FIRST methodology
+- This application provides estimated training paces based on a simplified version of the SECOND methodology
 - The calculations are approximations and may need individual adjustment
 - Always consult a healthcare professional before starting a new fitness program

 ## References

-- Furman Institute of Running and Scientific Training (FIRST)
+- Furman Institute of Running and Scientific Training (SECOND)
 - "Run Less, Run Faster" by Bill Pierce, Scott Murr, and Ray Moss
 - Daniels' Running Formula by Jack Daniels, Ph.D.